nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 ### 4. ANALYZE

 - Key tasks
-  - [x] Aggregate your data so it’s useful and accessible.
+  - [x] Aggregate the data so it’s useful and accessible.
   - [x] Organize and format your data.
   - [x] Perform calculations.
   - [x] Identify trends and relationships.